champ3oy/blackstar-docs/documentation/auction/getTenders.md

 - The `clientId` is a required path parameter and must be provided in the URL.
 - The request body must be in JSON format.
 - The `page` and `size` query parameters are required to handle pagination.
-- The `sort` query parameter is optional and can be used to specify the sort order.